fpetruschke/escapeZombieHorde/README.md

 ## Installation

+**`Please read the installation instructions - else you might not be able to locally run the project...`**

 ### Git Clone
 First of all you need to clone or download this repository.
 Make sure you have the permissions to read, write and execute.
 **NOTE: Please do not change the project's root folder name.
 It must be "escapeZombieHorde"**

 ### Composer update
 Now you need to run a composer install:

-`composer install`
+`composer install` and `composer update`

 #### .htaccess
 We want to address this little project with typing **`localhost/escapeZombieHorde/`**.